 Chicken Parmesan is an amazing classic Italian-American dish that makes a comforting dinner any time of the year.
 Juicy chicken breast is breaded and oven-fried for that special crispy touch and topped flavorful marinara sauce and Mozzarella cheese.
-Serve it over pasta or with a side of mashed potatoes and vegetables.

 This is probably the best known and most loved chicken recipe.
 Knowing how to make the best chicken parm right at home means you will never have to order another one from the restaurant.
 Homemade will always taste so much better because you will be able to put your own special touches to this family dinner.

 Originally, Chicken Parmesan was made with crispy fried chicken but I prefer to bake it in the oven.
 You can still get the crispy chicken bite without having to fry it.
 I also love to add freshly grated Parmesan cheese right into the bread crumb mixture so that every bite of this chicken dish is infused with Parmesan flavors.

 What takes this classic dish to a whole new level is the homemade sauce.
 As good as some store-bought pasta sauces can be, none of them compare to a homemade sauce.
 Great news is that you can make an easy marinara sauce while you prepare the chicken.

 Chicken breast – try to get chicken breasts that are as close to the same size as possible.
 You can get full chicken breasts and cut them yourself of get already cut chicken cutlets from the store.